|This is an unofficial version.

 (b) the plans therefor, and the site thereof, have been approved in writing by the minister.

-19(2) No crematory shall be constructed nearer to any dwelling house than 200 yards, except with the consent in writing of the owner of the dwelling house, if he is the occupier thereof, and also with the consent of the tenant or occupier, if the owner is not the tenant or occupier thereof.
+No crematory shall be constructed nearer to any dwelling house than 200 yards, except with the consent in writing of the owner of the dwelling house, if they are the occupier thereof, and also with the consent of the tenant or occupier, if the owner is not the tenant or occupier thereof.

 (a) to a zoning by-law under The Planning Act;